BrendonONeill/Gamer-Data/README.md

 Deployed on render with firebase as the database.

 ### Working on
-Add and improve accessibility on website.
+Adding a11y functionallity to the cards for more improved accessibility on website.
+Users can rate games on their account and sort them based on rating.

 ## Researching
 Better protection on database.